sagesharp/code-of-conduct-template/code-of-conduct/example-code-of-conduct.md

 This Code of Conduct was forked from the example policy from [ORIGINAL CODE OF CONDUCT AND ITS LICENSE]

-Additional language was added by [ATTRIBUTION OF PEOPLE EDITING THIS DOCUMENT] from:
+Additional language was added by [ATTRIBUTION OF PEOPLE EDITING THIS DOCUMENT].
+Language was incorporated from the following Codes of Conduct:

 [LIST OF CODES OF CONDUCT AND THEIR LICENSE TERMS]